telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

 > The [input DOM event](https://developer.mozilla.org/en-US/docs/Web/Events/input) may be used in case you need to update the viewmodel value on each keypress *and* when the user pastes content in the field.
 Keep in mind that the input event is supported in IE9+.

+> This is applicable only when `value` binding is applied to DOM element.
+The widgets does not support this attribute, because they do not expose specific *keyup* event.

 ### Using the data-value-update attribute

     <div id="view">